MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/startup-shutdown/error-1069-service-cannot-start.md

 To fix this issue, use one of the following methods based on your scenario:

-- If SQL Server Startup account is a Local User Account on the computer, open ***Computer Management** (compmgmt.msc) and verify that the service account is disabled in **Local Users and Groups**.
+- If SQL Server Startup account is a Local User Account on the computer, open ***Computer Management** (compmgmt.msc) and check if the service account is disabled in **Local Users and Groups**.
 If it's disabled, enable the account, and restart the SQL Server Service.

 - If SQL Server Startup account is a Windows Domain Account, check whether the account is disabled in **Active Directory Users and Computers**.
 If it's disabled, enable the account, and restart the SQL Server Service.